iTwin/itwinjs-core/docs/core/learning/WriteABridge.md

 [[include:Bridge.imports.example-code]]
 ```

-When the bridge runs for the very first time, it would look like this:
+When the bridge runs for the very first time, it would look like the following.
+This example revolves around the fictitious "RobotWorld" schema.
+RobotWorld consists of Robots and Barriers.
+The details of RobotWorld and its schema are not important.
+The steps, such as importing a schema, reserving codes, pushing changesets, creating definition models, etc., are the important points to see in the example code.

 ``` ts
 [[include:Bridge.firstTime.example-code]]